wbthomason/packer.nvim/README.md

 value)` where `plugins` is the global table of managed plugins, `plugin` is the table for a specific plugin, and `value` is the value associated with key `name` in `plugin`.

+### Compiling Lazy-Loaders
+To optimize startup time, `packer.nvim` compiles code to perform the lazy-loading operations you specify.
+This means that you do not need to load `packer.nvim` unless you want to perform some plugin management operations.

+To generate the compiled code, call `packer.compile(path)`, where `path` is some file path on you r `runtimepath`, with a `.vim` extension.
+This will generate a blend of Lua and Vimscript to load and configure all your lazy-loaded plugins (e.g. generating commands, autocommands, etc.) and save it to `path`.
+Then, when you start vim, the file at `path` is loaded (because `path` must be on your `runtimepath`), and lazy-loading works.

 ## Status
 **tl;dr**: Beta.
 Things seem to work and most features are complete, but certainly not every edge case has been tested.
 People willing to give it a try and report bugs/errors are very welcome!
 You